YoYo's Puzzle Park

 But what makes YoYo so memorable is really the presentation, its sense of humor, the way every enemy squirms with perky urgency and the way each of the park’s locations vibrate with their own zest and style.
 Nanoda Paradise is a Disneyland subverted, its cheery mascots replaced by the rascally, anarchic gremlins of Looney Tunes fame, its realms more topsy-turvy than a trippy trip into Wonderland, its challenges madder than a wacked-out Japanese game show.
 Each of the park’s locations sport their own themes and gimmicks, from a motion simulator ride that tips and dips the screen like a see-sawing shadow box to a jungle boat cruise of platforms shifting and swaying as if rolling on a tide.
 Six of these faux, exotic worlds (with ten stages apiece) await to be scorched clean of their alien invaders, upon which an airship—one of the game’s two climactic bosses—becomes selectable for a final reckoning.
 It’s all fast, colorful, and shockingly ingenious.

 The powerups are also delightfully unique; a duck-faced inner tube allows the brothers to flap around the screen, an underarm robotic firearm shoots piercing lasers across the arena, a flying saucer grants the ability to “thrust” repeatedly in midair, and a special soda pop grants (in more predictable fashion) a nice boost in movement speed.
-Likewise, score-boosting cards are dropped as foes are felled, with the higher-value items earned in the wake of successful, multi-chained attacks.
+Likewise, score-multiplier cards are dropped as foes are felled, with the higher-value items gained after successful, multi-chained attacks.

 Graphically, the game is an artful fusion of effusive, beautiful sprites and striking 3-D backdrops.
 The audio is similarly inspired--ghostly echoes and vague notions of the Jaws-theme enhance the game’s “Seaworld” locale, while conversely, an understated composition of clicks, clacks, and dings ring throughout the “VR” stages.
 Gussun and Oyoyo further the fervor with their own yips and cries and frantic antics; there’s no aspect, feature, or creature in Puzzle Park that isn’t drenched in anarchic (but endearing) spirit.